 Below are five common reasons people fail to buy disability insurance, and why these excuses are misguided.

-Reason 1: You suffer from "it won't happen to me" syndrome
+Reason 1: You suffer from "it won't happen to me" syndrome.

 We like to think of ourselves as rational decision-makers who actively plan for the worst.
-We install home security systems, keep a spare tire in our cars, and pack a rain coat when the skies turn grey.
+We install home security systems, keep a spare tire in our cars, and pack a rain coat when the skies turn gray.

 But despite these precautions, most of us expect things to turn out great.